Skip to main content

 FIX 5.0 Market Data Gateway

-Updated over a week ago
+Updated over 3 weeks ago

-Introduction
+1. Introduction

 The FIX5 Market Data Gateway enables clients to anonymously receive order book market data in real time.
 The interface is a point-to-point service based on the technology and industry standards TCP/IP, FIXT and FIX.
 The session and application event models and messages are based on versions 1.1 and 5.0 (Service Pack 2) of the FIXT and FIX protocols respectively.